Brazilnut78/streaming-sales-kafka-postgres/README.md

-Tiny streaming demo: a Python Kafka **producer** generates mock sales events; a Python **consumer** inserts them into PostgreSQL.
+## 📖 Overview

+A lightweight streaming demo you can run on your laptop:
+- A **Python Kafka producer** generates mock sales events.
+- A **Python consumer** writes them into PostgreSQL.
-Includes quick setup, topic retention tips, and SQL checks.
-The consumer commits Kafka offsets **after** a successful DB insert and uses `ON CONFLICT DO NOTHING` for idempotent upserts (exactly-once per `id`).
+- Includes quick setup, topic retention tweaks, and simple SQL checks.
+- The consumer commits offsets **only after a successful DB insert** and uses
+  `ON CONFLICT DO NOTHING` for idempotent upserts (guaranteeing exactly-once per ID).

+## ❓ Why this project?

+- Simulates a real-time API “firehose” **without paid cloud services or extra costs**.
+- Lets you practice the **essentials of streaming systems**: topics, partitions, consumer groups, offsets, idempotent upserts, and retention.
+- Analyze results instantly in SQL and build intuition for **lag, throughput, and backpressure** — all on a local machine.

 ### Prereqs
 - **Python** 3.10+ (Windows/macOS/Linux)